munagavenkat/SitecoreMVC.Basic/README.md

 It works with Sitecore 9.1 Update 1.

-Please use Visual Studio 2019.
+Use Visual Studio 2019 to open the solution.